gortium/walkingmachine.github.io/en/about/index.md

 ## PHILOSOPHY

-The club s most important philosophy might be his open mindness.
-In fact, any open source tool is going to be used before private ones.
+The clubs philosophy is being open to give back to the community.
+In fact, we will use free software before using proprietary software to accomplish our goals.
 This choice is motivated by the hope of sharing universal knowledge.
-Interdiciplinarian collaboration is also highly recommended.
+We are also a multidisciplinary team with a divers background.
+This helps us build the best robot possible using a multitude of technologies.
 This helps to developp knowledge to the largest amount of people in connex fields, which would otherwise be almost unaccesible.
-Our team members are not separated by disciplins, but by projects, and everyone s ideas are considered.
+Our team members are not separated by disciplins, but by projects, and everyone's ideas are considered.

 ## ORIGINS